AliyahG04/MayaPluginsSpring2025/README.md

 * control the controller color
 * modular aproach
 * After finding the joints and picking the color, click 'Rig Limb' and the limb controls with your color will appear
+* The "Set Color" button will override any selected controller's color, even after your limb was already rigged, and it will be set to that color of your controller until you change it again.